mohnishbasha/contextblast/README.md

-# ContextBlast - Bringing Objects to life
+# ContextBlast - Engage with objects around you.
 ContextBlast Demo for TCDisruptHackathon2016

 ##